 Q7: How does “letting be” relate to taking action about situations that need changing?

-A: “Letting be” doesn’t mean passive acceptance of harmful situations.
+“Letting be” doesn’t mean passive acceptance of harmful situations.
 It refers to our relationship with our internal experience, not external circumstances that need addressing.
-By “letting be” with our emotions first, we can often take more effective action from a centered place rather than reacting from overwhelm.
+By practicing “letting be” with our emotions first, we can often take more effective action from a centered place rather than reacting from overwhelm.
 The practice helps us respond to challenges with clarity instead of being driven by our need to escape discomfort.